abhiverse01/the-coders-handbook/Becoming an Expert Coder/F. Web Development Essentials.md

         .catch(error => console.error('Error:', error));
       ```

 HTML, CSS, and JavaScript form the core of web development.
-HTML structures the content, CSS styles it, and JavaScript brings it to life with interactivity and dynamic behavior.
+HTML structures the content, CSS styles it and JavaScript brings it to life with interactivity and dynamic behavior.

 #### Frontend Frameworks (React, Angular, Vue.js)